 …Makes for a really funny story and some great character building, right?
-Parisian life is flying by and it’s time to face some facts of how different the reality is to my expectations.
+Life as an Erasmus student in Paris flying by and it’s time to face some facts of how different the reality is to my expectations.
 Here’s a not so brief explanation of what I wish I knew before I started.
 Feel free to skip if living abroad isn’t in your interests in the near future.

 Every day is a seemingly endless cycle of turning up to an office and hoping it’s open (regardless of the stated office hours).
 Every class has a limited capacity for concentration, especially regarding 3 hour lectures during which the lecturer delightfully ‘forgets’ to offer a 5 minute break.
 Forget everything that you already know about functioning university systems.
 Note to self; be entirely more appreciative of Powerpoint when back in Birmingham.

 I wish I had known:

 - The incomprehensible nightmare that is class registration.
 I’m not sure that I’ll ever grow tired of complaining about this system

 - How remarkably different people’s support systems can be.
 My personal tutor couldn’t even provide the correct starting date for my classes.
 He also once cheerfully said “that problem does seem very frustrating but it’s not technically my department so I can’t do anything to help”.
 At least he speaks English!

 - Certain necessary skills to survive academically were just seemingly overlooked in previous education.
 I am still unsure as to how many sous-parties are necessary for a essay.

 - Be prepared to explain any element of my exchange to any member of staff, regardless of whether their job title implies they should know what’s going on.